Gernott/mask/Documentation/Upgrade/Index.rst

 When upgrading to v7 you might experience an error in the Mask module:
 `The requested resource "/module/tools/MaskMask" was not found.`.
-This can be fixed by deactivating and reactivating the extension.
+This can be fixed by clearing the browser cache (CTRL + F5).
 The error is caused by a changed way of how the module is registered.

 From v5 or lower